Tag Archive for: Maieutics

 Specific Provisions for PASS / PACES in Montpellier

-PASS: Lectures will be held in person, with attendance limited to 50% of the room’s capacity, with every other seat left empty.
+PASS: Lectures will be held in person, with attendance limited to a maximum of 50% of the room’s capacity, with every other seat left empty.
 The lectures will be available on Moodle later today.

 PACES: Lectures are already available online.